- HIV tests are recommended for everyone.

 There are three main tests:

-- Combination/Fourth Generation: The 4th generation test, which is a type of blood test which takes about 7-10 days to get the results.
+- Fourth Generation: The 4th generation test, is a type of blood test which takes about 3-5 days to get the results.
 This test is sensitive enough to detect HIV in your blood 2 weeks after a possible exposure.
 Offered almost everywhere.

-1. Blood test is a finger stick; a small amount of blood is taken from the tip of the finger and mixed in a solution.
+- Blood test is a finger stick; a small amount of blood is taken from the tip of the finger and mixed in a solution.
+There are both 4th and 3rd generation rapid tests.

-2. Oral test – a small amount of saliva from a person’s mouth is obtained using a cotton swab that looks like a toothbrush.
+- Oral test – a small amount of saliva from a person’s mouth is obtained using a cotton swab that looks like a toothbrush.
+You can buy this test at a pharmacy.
+We strongly encourage people to get tested in a clinic or at your primary care provider’s office for additional support and education.

-- NATs: NATs detect HIV the fastest by looking for HIV in the blood.
+- Confirmatory Testing (NATs) detect HIV the fastest by looking for HIV in the blood.
 It can take 7 to 28 days for NATs to detect HIV.
-This test is very expensive and is not routinely used for HIV screening unless the person recently had a high-risk exposure or a possible exposure with early symptoms of HIV infection.
-This test is not as readily available (it’s often done by a lab if the Fourth Generation test comes back reactive).
+This test is not as readily available (it’s often done by a lab if the Fourth-Generation test comes back reactive).

-If either rapid test is positive, the Fourth Generation test is done (on a blood test) to confirm that the person is HIV positive.
+If any preliminary test is positive, the NAT blood test is done to confirm that the person is HIV positive.

-Almost all testing sites in the state of Massachusetts offer confidential testing.
-A “confidential test” uses your name and some other identifying information.
-All that information is locked.
-Only the testing provider is able to see that result and only with your approval will the tester be able to share this result with your primary care provider if you so choose.
+Some testing sites, including Title X clinics offer confidential testing.
+All the information is private.
+Only the testing provider is able to see the result and only with your approval will the tester be able to share this result with your primary care provider if you so choose.
+In almost all situations, your HCPs should know about the HIV so you get the best care.

 Anonymous testing doesn’t use your name.
 It uses code names or numbers in order to identify your test and results.